Joel-Paul/Material-Beacons/README.md

 | Slime     | Jump Boost      |

-## Datapacks
+## Data Packs
-Beacon materials and effects can be added/modified using datapacks.
+Beacon materials and effects can be added/modified using data packs.
+Examples can be found in the [example data pack](examples/example_datapack), which are also listed below.

+Base materials are defined as a list of block tags or block ids.
+Powers are a list, with each index corresponding to a level.
+Each level contains a list of effects.
+Multiple effects can be assigned to a single level.
+Note that each level is independent of the others, and different effects and ranges can be applied for each tier.

+### Adding a new beacon material

-The example json below creates a beacon using wool and/or clay with two tiers of effects:
+The example JSON below creates a beacon using wool and/or clay with two levels of effects:
-- Tier 1: Blindness and Nausea
+- Level 1: Blindness and Nausea
-- Tier 2: Regeneration III
+- Level 2: Regeneration III

 (`/data/[namespace]/beacon/wool_clay.json`)
 ```json